 This clause may be modified.
-There are three cases provided as options for describing the election or appointment of officers: one for the case in which the Chair appoints other officers; a second for the case in which the other officers are elected; and a third in which all officers are elected.
-Use the introduction and an appropriate section -- Case 1, Case 2, or Case 3 – or a similar process, as the basis for this clause.
+(Three cases are provided; either choose one of these cases – Case 1, Case 2, or Case 3 – or create a similar process for this clause and delete the other options.)
+Case 1 is often used by Standards Committees who appoint the officers and have established progression of officer positions, e.g., from Secretary to Vice-Chair to Chair.
+Case 2 is intended for Standards Committees who appoint the Chair but elect other officers.
+Case 3 is for Standards Committees in which all officers are elected.
+If Case 1 is selected, change title to “Appointment of Officers”.
+If case 3 is selected, change title to “Election of Officers”.

 All appointed and elected positions become effective at the end of the plenary session where the appointment/election occurs.
 A plenary session is as defined in Plenary Sessions subclause of the IEEE 802 LAN/MAN Standards Committee Operations Manual.
 Prior to the end of that plenary session, persons that have been appointed/elected during the session are considered ‘Acting’, and do not vote.
-Persons who are succeeding someone that currently holds the position do not acquire any Sponsor rights until the close of the plenary session.
+Persons who are succeeding someone that currently holds the position do not acquire any Standards Committee rights until the close of the plenary session.

-The term for all officers of the Sponsor ends at close of the first plenary session of each even numbered year.
-Unless otherwise restricted by these P&P. Sponsor officers may be confirmed for a subsequent term if reappointed or re-elected to the position.
+The term for all officers of the Standards Committee ends at close of the first plenary session of each even numbered year.
+Unless otherwise restricted by these P&P. Standards Committee officers may be confirmed for a subsequent term if reappointed or re-elected to the position.
 Officers appointed and affirmed maintain their appointments until the next appointment opportunity unless they resign, are removed for cause, or are unable to serve for another reason.

-Sponsor Chair
+Standards Committee Chair

-The Sponsor Chair is elected by the WG Chairs and TAG Chairs who are Voting Members of the Sponsor and is confirmed by the Standards Activities Board.
+The Standards Committee Chair is elected by the Working Group Chairs and Technical Advisory Group Chairs who are Voting Members of the Standards Committee and is confirmed by appointment of the Computer Society Vice President, Standards Activities.

-Vice Chair(s)
+Vice-Chairs

-The Sponsor Chair appoints a (1st) Vice Chair and may appoint a 2nd Vice Chair.
-Vice Chairs are confirmed by the Sponsor.
+The Standards Committee Chair appoints a First Vice-Chair and a Second Vice-Chair.
+The First Vice-Chair and Second Vice-Chair are confirmed by the Standards Committee.

 Executive Secretary, Recording Secretary, and Treasurer

-These positions are appointed by the Sponsor Chair and confirmed by the Sponsor.
+These positions are appointed by the Standards Committee Chair and confirmed by the Standards Committee.

-3.2 Temporary appointments to vacancies
+3.2 Temporary Appointments to Vacancies

 This clause may be modified.

-If an office other than the Sponsor Chair becomes vacant for any reason (such as resignation or removal), a temporary appointment shall be made by the Sponsor Chair.
-An appointment or election for the vacated office shall be made in accordance with requirements in Clause 3.0 and Clause 3.1.
+If an office other than the Standards Committee Chair becomes vacant for any reason (such as resignation or removal), a temporary appointment shall be made by the Standards Committee Chair for a period of up to 6 months.
+An appointment for the vacated office shall be made in accordance with requirements in Clause 3.0 and Clause 3.1 at the next plenary meeting.

-3.3 Removal of officers
+3.3 Removal of Officers

 This clause may be modified.
+Two cases are provided; either choose one of these cases – Case 1 or Case 2 – or create a similar process for this clause and delete the other options.

-An officer may be removed by a two-thirds approval vote of the Voting Members of the Sponsor.
+An officer may be removed by a two-thirds vote of the Voting Members of the Standards Committee.
 Grounds for removal shall be included in any motion to remove an officer.
 The officer suggested for removal shall be given an opportunity to make a rebuttal prior to the vote on the motion for removal.

+Removal of the Standards Committee Chair requires notification to the IEEE Computer Society Standards Activities Board (C/SAB).

-3.4 Responsibilities of officers
+3.4 Responsibilities of Officers

+This paragraph shall not be modified.

+When carrying out the duties of an officer described in IEEE’s policies and procedures, officers of the Standards Committee: